Bureau of Global Cap, Rebates, and Supplemental Programs

 Medicaid providers requesting an exemption to the payment lag, must submit a written request (fillable form as follows) to lag@health.ny.gov, which includes the following:

-• A statement explaining the impact on Medicaid recipients in the event that the request is not approved.
+• A statement explaining the impact on Medicaid recipients if the request is not approved.

-The following is the required documentation that must be submitted in order to be considered for removal from the Medicaid Lag:
+The following is the required documentation that must be submitted to be considered for removal from the Medicaid Lag:

 • Demonstration that the problem is a short-term problem caused by an extraordinary event or is related to issues with Medicaid and a projected date for reinstatement of the Medicaid Lag payment.